dseguy/changedBehavior/behavior/staticInCallable.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Use of static in callables is deprecated in /codes/staticInCallable.php on line 5
+   PHP Deprecated:  Use of static in callables is deprecated

-   Deprecated: Use of static in callables is deprecated in /codes/staticInCallable.php on line 5 PHP Deprecated:  Callables of the form [A, static::replace] are deprecated in /codes/staticInCallable.php on line 5
+   Deprecated: Use of static in callables is deprecated PHP Deprecated:  Callables of the form [A, static::replace] are deprecated

-   Deprecated: Callables of the form [A, static::replace] are deprecated in /codes/staticInCallable.php on line 5 a
+   Deprecated: Callables of the form [A, static::replace] are deprecated a